GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-1/genesis-1.englishNatural.md

 and called the gathering of the waters "Seas."
 And God saw, that it was good.

-And God said, "Let the land sprout sprout, herb seeding seed, fruit tree making fruit after its kind, which has its seed in it, over the land."
+And God said, "Let the land tenderly-shoot-up tender-shoot, herb seeding seed, fruit tree making fruit after its kind, which has its seed in it, over the land."
 And it was so.

 And the land brought forth grass, herb seeding seed after its kind, and tree making fruit which has its seed in it after its kind.